avayedawadi/MyWebsite/content/posts/Blossom/index.md

 built all the LLM & RAG pipelines ourselves on top of the OpenAI API.
 Additionally, we use Perplexity and Exa to allow for a greater featureset when exploring the web and doing research.

+## Technical Expertise Demonstrated
+Building Blossom has been a wild ride, I had to learn how to build RAG pipelines from scratch, which meant diving deep into vector embeddings and figuring out how to make different LLM APIs work together smoothly.
+The Electron app architecture was tricky because I wanted it to feel native but still be flexible enough to iterate quickly.
+I spent a lot of time on the Python/Flask backend getting the web scraping and content processing to work reliably, especially handling all the different API rate limits and error cases.
+The pivot from research browser to "Cursor for the web" was actually really interesting from a product perspective - we had to do a lot of user research and figure out what people actually wanted versus what we thought they wanted.
+Working with VCs and going through the YC interview process taught me a lot about how to communicate technical ideas to non-technical people, and building the file system integration to make it work seamlessly with local files was probably the most challenging part technically.

 ## Usage
 ![new_blossom](/media/new_blossom.png)
 *The new version of Blossom currently in closed beta*